 The Ecuadorian Andean-Choco

 When talking about Ecuador, several images come to mind.
 First and foremost: the Galapagos Islands, with its unique and endemic wildlife.
 Next up: the imposing Andes.
-And sometimes: its lush amazon region.
-However, Ecuador’s dramatic change in altitude, running both east and west of the Andes mountain range, allow for the existence of some rather impressive climatic regions that are lesser known to those new to Ecuador.
+And sometimes: its lush Amazon region.
+However, Ecuador’s dramatic change in altitude, running both east and west of the Andes mountain range, allows for some rather impressive climatic regions that are lesser-known to those new to Ecuador.
 Sometimes, they’re unknown even to Ecuadorians.
-The Ecuadorian Andean-Choco Region – part of the Choco biogeographical region- is just one of these magical places awaiting to be discovered.
+The Ecuadorian Andean-Choco Region – part of the Choco biogeographical region- is just one of these magical places waiting to be discovered.
 The many beauties hidden within it will leave you breathless!

 What is a Biogeographical Region?

 A biogeographical region is the biggest biogeographical category.
 This division reflects similar biological patterns that occur on a global scale.
 Biogeography is a scientific discipline that studies the distribution of living organisms on planet Earth, analyzing exactly how it is that these regions originated, changes, or what factors can cause them to disappear.
 It’s an interdisciplinary science that belongs to both biology and geography.